tavanan/Data-Analysis-R-SQL/README.md

 3. data.table package
 4. only basic functions in R

-Full description of the task is available on Assignment_description.pdf
+Full description of the task and data sets thats is used is available on Assignment_description.pdf